 “Gerald Arbuckle is a brilliant and seasoned observer of social and ecclesial realities.
 His rich, perceptive analyses and interpretations of the pandemic and its consequences for church and world constitute an unequaled achievement in the considerable amount of pastoral-theological reflection now emerging.:—Allan Figueroa Deck, SJ, Loyola Marymount University

 A noted Catholic theologian and anthropologist weaves together insights from anthropology and theology to provide an analysis of the role of the Church in responding to the COVID-19 pandemic.

 The award-winning author of Pope Francis and the People of God turns to the crisis of COVID-19, its diverse impacts on people and communities, and how the Catholic Church might respond.
 First, Arbuckle offers a concise summary of the social, political, and economic impact of the pandemic, and goes on to craft an anthropological model of the global crisis and its consequences for the Church and for ministry.
 He then clarifies the Gospel’s pastoral responses that must guide the way forward for societies and the Church.

 With theological reflections and prompts at the end of each chapter, The Pandemic and the People of God provides students, clergy, and pastoral ministers with a way to understand and to implement the pastoral responses that will help heal individuals, communities, and the world.

-Gerald A. Arbuckle, SM, is author of many books, including five with Orbis—the most recent are Loneliness: Insights for Healing in a Fragmented World and Abuse and Cover-up: Refounding the Catholic Church in Trauma.
-He is co-director of Refounding and Pastoral Development, a research ministry in Sydney, Australia.
+Gerald A. Arbuckle, SM, is an award-winning author of many books, including five with Orbis—the most recent are Loneliness: Insights for Healing in a Fragmented World and Abuse and Cover-up: Refounding the Catholic Church in Trauma.
+A noted scholar in both theology and anthropology, he is co-director of Refounding and Pastoral Development, a research ministry, in Sydney, Australia.